QuKunLab/APEC/README.md

 (2) In **figure** folder:

-    PCA_by_Accesson.pdf: PCA diagram of cells, colored by the “notes” column in $project/data/cell_info.csv file.
+    PCA_by_Accesson.pdf: PCA diagram of cells, colored by the “notes” column in $project/data/cell_info.csv.
-    TSNE_by_Accesson.pdf: tSNE diagram of cells, colored by the “notes” column in $project/data/cell_info.csv file.
+    TSNE_by_Accesson.pdf: tSNE diagram of cells, colored by the “notes” column in $project/data/cell_info.csv.
     KNN_cluster_by_Accesson.pdf: KNN clustering result of cells, plotted on tSNE map. cell_cell_correlation_by_Accesson.png: Hierarchical clustering heat map of cell-cell correlation matrix.
                                            Colors of sidebar are defined by the “notes” column in